Unifying constitutive law of vibroconvective turbulence in microgravity: Results and Discussion

-To quantitatively analyze the feature of columnar structures, we extract the instantaneous temperature field in bulk zones and calculate the power spectrum $P(k)$ of temperature fluctuations by applying the Fourier transform in the vibrational direction as shown in Fig.~\ref{fig:flowstructure}b.
+To quantitatively analyze the feature of columnar structures, we extract the instantaneous temperature field in bulk zones and calculate the power spectrum $P(k)$ of temperature fluctuations by applying the Fourier transform in the vibrational direction as shown in figure~\ref{fig:flowstructure}($b$).
 It is found that there exists a characteristic wave number $k_{m}$, at which the wave number distribution function $P(k)$ is maximal.
 Indeed, $k_{m}$ characterizes the number of columnar structures in vibroconvection.
-We then plot the variation of $k_{m}$ as functions of $\omega$ in Fig.~\ref{fig:flowstructure}c.
+We then plot the variation of $k_{m}$ as functions of $\omega$ in figure~\ref{fig:flowstructure}($c$).
 It is shown that $k_m$ monotonically increases with increasing $\omega$, indicating that more columnar structures are formed under stronger vibrational driving force.
 This is consistent with the fact that larger heat transport enhancement occurs at larger $\omega$.
-Further, to examine the role of thermal boundary layer in vibroconvective heat transport processes, we decompose the globally averaged thermal dissipation rate $\epsilon_T = \kappa \lvert \nabla T \rvert^2$ into their boundary layer (BL) and bulk contributions, and then plot the variation of relative contributions as functions of $\omega$ in Fig.~\ref{fig:flowstructure}d, as suggested by the theory of Grossmann and Lohse \cite{Grossmann2000JFM,Grossmann2001PRL,Stevens2013JFM}.
-Here, $T$ is the temperature field.
-It is seen in Fig.~\ref{fig:flowstructure}d that the BL contribution of $\epsilon_T$ is much larger than the bulk one, suggesting the BL-dominant thermal dissipation.
+Further, to examine the role of thermal boundary layer in vibroconvective heat transport processes, we decompose the globally averaged thermal dissipation rate $\epsilon_T = \kappa \lvert \nabla T \rvert^2$ into their boundary layer (BL) and bulk contributions, and then plot the variation of relative contributions as functions of $\omega$ in figure~\ref{fig:flowstructure}($d$), as suggested by the Grossmann-Lohse theory \citep{Grossmann2000JFM,Grossmann2001PRL,Stevens2013JFM}.
+It is seen in figure~\ref{fig:flowstructure}($d$) that the BL contribution of $\epsilon_T$ is much larger than the bulk one, suggesting the BL-dominant thermal dissipation.
 This reveals that the dynamics of boundary layers plays a crucial role on the underlying mechanism of heat transport in vibroconvective turbulence.